-Beginning in 2013, the annual training course for lobbyists is built in to the lobbyist registration system.
-The lobbyist will now enter the training site after logging in to their individual web page.
-The system will automatically track who has completed the training, so a certificate will no longer have to be submitted to the Ethics Commission.
+In 2013, the annual training course for lobbyists was built in to the lobbyist registration system.
+Lobbyists will now enter the training site after logging in to their individual web page.
+The system will now automatically track who has completed the training, eliminating the need for lobbyists to submit a certificate, showing completion of the training, to the Ethics Commission.